At this point, Texas Carnegie libraries have their own page, and Arkansas is removed from Other Carnegie Libraries, and added to this page.

 The monochrome E.C.
 Kropp card has a 1921 inscription.

 1901 Carnegie grant.
 Built in 1902, as was the Massachusetts St. Branch.

 This is a case where the library has a first-rate web site, plus photos of its other Carnegie building.

-(R) In contrast to the hideous card is this lovely example of 'Greetings from Picturesque America.'
+(R) This is a lovely example of the series 'Greetings from Picturesque America.'
 Don't bother trying to find the inscriptions.
 They're well-nigh illegible with card in hand.

 As I was looking at the card to update my site, I noticed two exciting things:

 1) The last name of the sender is 'Egermann,' the last name of noted Naperville (IL) librarian Matie Egermann.

 2) The postmark of the receiving post office is Naperville.